Chaos A.D.: Third World Chaos

-Sepultura's second home video, Third World Chaos, was released in VHS format in June 27, 1995.
+Sepultura's second home video, Third World Chaos, was released in VHS format on June 27, 1995.
 It features interviews, music videos, behind-the-scenes footage, and portions of concerts and jam sessions from the Chaos AD tour.
 The video starts with a live (and sped-up) rendition of their Motörhead cover "Orgasmatron" from their 1994 Monsters of Rock show, at Donington Park, UK.
 It segues to a series of press clippings with Roy Mayorga's "Chaos BC" remix serving as background music.
 The "Slave New World" promotional video comes next, with a brief making of scene and Max explaining to a Japanese interviewer the song's theme.
 This leads to Iron Maiden singer Bruce Dickinson interviewing both Max and Andreas, and they clarify the concept behind "Kaiowas" title and how it was recorded.
 The band plays the song live on MTV Europe and on their Monsters of Rock gig.
 More backstage antics are shown, now with tourmates Biohazard together in a percussive jam.
 The promos for "Refuse/Resist" and "Territory" are next.

 There's also older archival footage on Third World Chaos.
 One example is the "Arise" video, whose location shooting was California's Death Valley, where the infamous Manson Family resided for a time in the late 1960s.
 There's also their first ever promo —"Inner Self"—a track taken from their Beneath the Remains album.